pconrad/ucsb-cs8-s17.github.io/_lab/lab00.md

  <h3>Step 0: Select a lab partner</h3>
  <p>Refer to your responses to question 1 of Hw0: "What of the following things have you done before?"</p>
  <ul>
-    <li>If you circled just "a" and/or "b" then we consider you a relative beginner, and we think that you
+    <li><p>If you circled just "a" and/or "b" then we consider you a relative beginner, and we think that you
-    should select a partner who is also a beginner like yourself.</li>
+    should select a partner who is also a beginner like yourself.</p></li>
-    <li>If you circled "c" and/or "d" then we think you should select a partner who is a bit more
+    <li><p>If you circled "c" and/or "d" then we think you should select a partner who is a bit more
-    experienced, like we consider you to be.</li>
+    experienced, like we consider you to be.</p></li>
-    <li>No more than one student each lab is allowed to work without a partner, and only then if
+    <li><p>No more than one student each lab is allowed to work without a partner, and only then if
     there is not an even number of students in the lab.
-The TAs will ensure that any such lone worker has circled "c" and/or "d" in response to that experience question.</li>
+The TAs will ensure that any such lone worker has circled "c" and/or "d" in response to that experience question.</p></li>
  </ul>
  <p>Does your experience match the person with whom you are currently paired?
 Do you both want to
     work with each other?
 If the answer is no to either of those questions, then look around to find